Our Philosophy and Continued Mission

 Ted Bush was born in Kapahulu and raised in Waikiki from the age of 5.
 Ted’s grandfather, Kim Wai, was one of the original members of the Hui Nalu “Surf Club”, along with many famous other famous members, including the Kahanamoku’s.

-Growing up, Ted spent most of his time surfing the famous Haleiwa break on the North Shore, Makaha on the westside, and every surf spot on the South Shore.
+Growing up, Ted spent most of his time surfing the famous Haleiwa surfbreak on the North Shore, Makaha on the Westside, and every surf spot on the South Shore.
 Ted began to work for Waikiki Beach Services as soon as he turned 18.

-Due to his an unparalleled knowledge of the waters of Waikiki and its surf breaks and his passion for outrigger canoe surfing, Ted became the youngest person to attain the rank of 1st Canoe Captain at the age of 21 (the youngest age even permitted).
+Due to his an unparalleled knowledge of the waters of Waikiki and his passion for outrigger canoe surfing, Ted became the youngest person to attain the rank of 1st Canoe Captain at the age of 21 (the youngest age even permitted).

 Ted has served on many ad-hoc and advisory committees overseeing canoe surfing and surfing in general related to Waikiki Beach.
 He continues his advocacy on perpetuating the traditions of the Waikiki Beachboys and ensuring the arts of surfing and canoe surfing stay available to all guest’s to our islands.